-Additionally, there is still much more going on in the mediator's mind - namely calculating whether the parties are on track to get to an agreement.
+Mediators can only do this if they understand the science of the math in a negotiation.
+Each number telegraphs a message.
+While the mediator should be carrying more than just a number from one caucus room to the other, there is still much more going on in the mediator's mind - namely calculating whether the parties are on track to get to an agreement.
 The mediator must have his or her eye on the finish line at every moment of the process.
 That finish line, of course, is an agreement containing all parties' signatures.
 Remember, the deal is not done when there is agreement on a number.
-The negotiation must include all of the settlement terms, including payment terms, confidentiality (if applicable), release language, and other terms that are important to the parties, in addition to the standard California Civil Code section 1542 waiver and Code of Civil Procedure section 664.6 for enforcement.
+The negotiation must include all of the settlement terms, including payment terms, confidentiality (if applicable), and other terms that are important to the parties.

 This requires the mediator to be multi-tasking.
-Your mediator must be simultaneously at ground level, toe to toe with the parties, being compassionate and a good listener and discussing specifics about the case, while also stepping back metaphorically to question whether the present conversation is going to help everyone get to the finish line, and then rising up higher yet to lift high above the conflict to see the big picture of the negotiation strategies the participants are employing.

-The mediator must be calculating and extrapolating the progress of the negotiation numbers, as well as understanding the impact of the non-economic terms that need to be discussed, when to introduce those terms into the negotiation, and what impact they will have.
+The mediator must be compassionate and a good listener, while also rising high above the conflict to see the big picture of the negotiation strategies, and higher yet to question whether the present conversation is going to help everyone get to the finish line.
+The mediator must be calculating and extrapolating the progress of the negotiation numbers, as well as understanding the impact of the non-economic terms that need to be discussed, when to bring those terms into the discussion, and what impact they will have on the negotiation.
 The mediator must also be mindful of each parties' big picture - their real life and the rest of their business outside of this case, and when to bring those perspectives into the conversation.